Brain injuries can cause lifelong effects.

 Months or years of physical, occupational and vocational therapies, combined with aggressive medical treatments, surgeries and medications, can allow some patients to regain function, but this isn’t always the case.
 Some people are left as virtual shells of their former selves following a serious brain injury, requiring lifelong at-home assistance or in-patient treatment.

 All this comes at a steep price.
 Research studies have shown that TBIs result in annual expenditures of – including medical care and indirect costs (like home rehabilitation or new vehicles necessary to accommodate wheelchairs, substance abuse treatment, depression therapy, in-home housekeeping assistance, etc.) – of approximately $76 billion.
 An individual brain injury can result in millions of dollars in losses once initial medical treatment, ongoing therapy, lost wages, property damage and pain and suffering are all figured.

 It is important when dealing with a brain injury, particularly one caused by the negligent actions of another person or business entity, that both the short-term and long-term impact is considered.
 If you or someone you love has suffered a TBI that is the fault of someone else, call on the experienced personal injury attorneys at Callahan & Blaine.
-You can reach them at (714) 241-4444 or contact them online to schedule a free initial case evaluation.
+You can reach them at (714) 241-4444 or contact them online to schedule an initial case evaluation.